Post-Covid Digital Signage Trends For QSR’s

 Innovation will be key

 Many QSRs are expanding their take-out capacity by doubling or tripling the number of drive-through lanes and pick-up windows.
-To reduce wait times, restaurant chains are investing in mobile apps so they can have orders ready by the time guests show up.
+To reduce wait times, restaurant chains are investing in mobile apps.
+This helps them to have orders ready by the time guests show up.
 These solutions rely on GPS-enabled apps that send location data to each store.
 As guests get closer to their designated restaurant, orders are processed, and electronic payments are collected for a contactless experience.
 By linking mobile app data to outdoor digital signage displays, QSR operators can offer personalized greetings and relevant parking information.

 AI-enhanced computer vision software products are also being adapted to optimize the drive-through experience.
 Navori’s AQUAJI Marketing Analytics software can scan and recognize vehicles as they enter a restaurant’s parking lot.
 Once recognized, cars are redirected to specific drive-through lanes or pick-up windows where orders are waiting.

-Computer vision software can monitor the length of drive-through queues, track each vehicle’s dwell time, and send alerts to management so they can assign more resources to speed up order processing.
+Computer vision software can monitor the length of drive-through queues, and track each vehicle’s dwell time.
+It can also send alerts to management so they can assign more resources to speed up order processing.
 Efficient drive-through order processing is fast becoming essential to every restaurant’s success.

 Expanding the restaurant’s outdoor

-Outdoor digital signage screens are already a mainstay for many QSR chains, and we expect their use will continue to grow post-pandemic.
+Outdoor digital signage screens are already a mainstay for many QSR chains.
+We expect their use will continue to grow post-pandemic.
 Outdoor digital signage and computer vision analytics can help in many areas of the business: